Best Moka Pots: Complete Buyer’s Guide

 2) Induction Compatibility

 Induction requires a magnetic base.
-If you already own an aluminum moka pot, an induction adapter plate can work, but a true induction moka pot is often more consistent if you brew daily.
+If you already own an aluminum moka pot, an induction adapter plate can work, but a true induction moka pot is more consistent if you brew daily.

 3) Build Quality